aralroca/next-translate/README.md

 📦**Size**: ~4.7kb

+Using the "build step" you'll never need this.

-This HOC is the way to wrap all your app under translations in the case that you are using a custom server.
-This method should not be used in a static site.
-This HOC adds logic to the `getInitialProps` to download the necessary namespaces in order to use it in your pages.
+This HOC is the way to wrap all your app under translations in the case that you are using a custom server as an [alternative](#12-do-i-need-this-build-step-is-there-an-alternative) to the "build step", adding logic to the `getInitialProps` to download the necessary namespaces in order to use it in your pages.

 Example: